QuiltMC/rfcs/0002-quilt.mod.json.md

 # Prior Art
 This specification builds upon the Fabric projects existing [fabric.mod.json v1 specification](https://fabricmc.net/wiki/documentation:fabric_mod_json_spec).

+The [contributors section](#the-contributors-field) is loosely based on that of [the Sponge project](https://www.spongepowered.org/)s plugin metadata specification.

 The structure for this specification is loosely based on the Rust project's [manifest format specification](https://doc.rust-lang.org/cargo/reference/manifest.html).

 # Unresolved Questions